Environmental & Social Materiality>Climate Change

 Recognizing the importance of climate-related financial disclosures, the Marubeni Group affirmed the recommendations of the TCFD*2 in February 2019.

-In order to work toward a low-carbon society that mitigates the effects of climate change as part of sustainable development goals, Marubeni is actively pursuing and expanding renewable energy power projects.*3
+In order to work toward a low-carbon society that mitigates the effects of climate change as part of sustainable development goals, Marubeni is actively pursuing and expanding renewable energy power projects.

-The Marubeni Group considers micro-scale hydro-power generation as an important business area, and has been conducting operations in this area through Group company, Mibugawa Electric Power Company since 2006.
-As this business utilizes natural energy sources, consideration for the environment is essential, and we are also actively working on reduction of waste materials, maintenance of water quality, conservation of energy and resources, and other environmental activities.
+The Marubeni Group considers small hydropower generation as an important business area, and has been conducting operations in this area through Group company, Mibugawa Power Company since 2006.
+As this business utilizes natural energy sources, consideration for the environment is essential, such as maintenance of water quality, reduction of waste materials, and conservation of energy, resources, and other local environment.
+The Marubeni Group aims to develop about 40 small hydropower generation facilities in Japan by 2025.
+Across Japan, we are actively working on generation of renewable energy that contributes to conservation of the local environment and biodiversity.

-In addition to the Mibugawa Power Station, the Marubeni Group currently operates the following micro-hydro power generation facilities.
+In addition to the Mibugawa Power Station No.1 and No.2, the Marubeni Group currently operates the following small hydropower generation facilities.

 Facility | Location | Approved Output |